Trans-feminine (Male to Female) Surgeries

 We perform facial feminization surgery under general anesthesia.
 Most people spend one night in the hospital after the procedure.
 You should expect to recover within a few weeks.

 Orchiectomy is the removal of testes.
 All other tissues and parts of the genitals remain.
 We can perform this procedure under general or local anesthesia.
-Orchiectomy is suitable for patients going through MTF procedure or seeking elimination of testosterone production without undergoing full genital reconstruction.
+Orchiectomy is suitable for patients seeking elimination of testosterone production without undergoing full genital reconstruction.

 This is an ambulatory procedure, meaning there is no hospital stay after surgery.
 Most people recover within a few weeks.

-Transgender vaginoplasty involves creating a vagina, clitoris, labia majora, and labia minora using your existing genital tissue.
-Our surgeons use a penile inversion technique.
+Gender affirming vaginoplasty involves creating a vagina, clitoris, labia majora, and labia minora using your existing genital tissue.
+Our surgeons typically use a penile inversion technique.
 This procedure is effective both for people who have and those who have not had orchiectomy in the past.
 Removal of the testes is required as a part of vaginoplasty.

 We perform vaginoplasty under general anesthesia.
 Most people spend three full days in the hospital after surgery.
 Recovery from vaginoplasty can take up to three months, and requires intensive post-operative care.
 Most people spend the first seven to ten days after the procedure in bed, getting up only to go to the bathroom.
 It is important to have both someone who can help take care of you after surgery as well as the privacy you need to take care of yourself.